mugithi/meetup-may-15-18/README.md

 kubectl edit storageclass wordpress-meetup
 ```

 ### 3. Inspect the helm chart that is being used to deploy initial chart

 - [path to meetup-helm-chart](https://github.com/mugithi/meetup-may-15-18/tree/master/meetup-helm-chart)
-- Review that there is storage class defined in the helm chart - needs to be pre-created
+- Review that there is **NO** storageClass defined in the helm chart - needs to be pre-created

 ### 4. Perform the helm chart dry run to see the output